How to Make Chili Like the Pros

 Nothing quite says fall like a big bowl of hot, hearty chili.
 This classic dish is the perfect pick-me-up during Sunday football games, after a day of raking leaves or on crisp, chilly nights.

-Here at Taste of Home, we know that there are many delicious ways to enjoy chili.
-Your favorite recipe may nix the meat, call for three different types of beans or be best served over spaghetti—the possibilities are endless!
+Here at Taste of Home, we know that there are many delicious methods for making chili.
+Your favorite recipe may be a vegan or vegetarian chili, a three bean chili or the Cincinnati chili—the possibilities are endless!
 But if you’re looking for a classic beef chili recipe, you’re in the right place.
 Here’s the secret to great chili.

 How to Make the Best Chili